 Meanwhile, the Federal Reserve recently announced that it would be changing its 2% inflation “target” to an “average.”
 That gives central bankers the policy leeway to begin pushing inflation well above 2% for an extended period.
 (And let’s not forget the Fed also uses the U.S. Government’s grossly understated inflation statistics.)

 Pension Plans CAN Hold Gold – But Only These Two Do

 How can pension funds obtain protection from this threat?
 They can own gold.

 Last week, Ohio's $16 billion Police & Fire Pension Fund approved a 5% allocation to the monetary metal.
 This relatively small gold allocation provides at least some measure of portfolio diversification and could pay off in an outsized way if the gold market enters into a price-compounding mania phase.

-Ohio will join Texas, through its Texas Teacher Retirement System, in having the only known public pension programs that hold precious metals.
+Ohio will join Texas, through its Texas Teacher Retirement System, in having the only known public pension program that holds precious metals.